input-output-hk/adrestia/docs/process/Communication-Conventions.md

 ## Solution

-We will use a private Matrix server for team chats, in place of the `#adrestia-secret-fort` slack channel, which will be archived.
+We will use a private Matrix homeserver for team chats, in place of the `#adrestia-secret-fort` slack channel, which will be archived.

 Team members are asked to review messages from Slack once per day.
 They may